 Centennial Rose Garden

-About the Garden
+Explore the Centennial Rose Garden

-The garden, roughly 90 by 30 feet in size, contains a collection of more than 230 bushes of some 63 varieties of modern and heritage roses.
-Represented here are some of the finest examples of Hybrid Tea, Grandiflora and Floribunda roses as well as Shrubs, Polyanthas, Miniatures, and Heritage roses.
-All have been meticulously and lovingly cared for during the past quarter-century by volunteers from the Olympia Rose Society.
+The garden contains a collection of more than 230 bushes of some 63 varieties of modern and heritage roses.
+Represented here are some of the finest examples of Hybrid Tea, Grandiflora, and Floribunda roses as well as Shrubs, Polyanthas, Miniatures, and Heritage roses.

 Centennial Rose Garden History